ostrovsrr/ostrovsrr/README.md

 🌟 What I'm all about:
 - Java & Spring Boot: Crafting robust backend solutions with a passion for clean code and solid design patterns
 - JavaScript & React: Bringing interactivity and sleek user experiences to life on the front end
-- Learning & Collaborating: Always eager to learn more and collaborate on projects that challenge me to grow.
+- Learning & Collaborating: Always eager to learn more and collaborate on projects that challenge me to grow
+- C# & Unity: Developing engaging and interactive games with Unity and C#

 📫 Reach out to me ostrovsr@sheridancollege.ca for:
 - Collaborations on innovative software development projects